luyadev/luya/docs/guide/ngrest-model.md

 }
 ```

-Now only the data where is_archived eqauls 0 will be listed in the crud list overview.
+Now only the data where is_archived equals 0 will be listed in the crud list overview.

 ## Update/Create field groups

-In order to make your forms better organized and viewable you can group the form fields into groups and collapsed them by default (for example not required fields are then hidden by default but can be access by clicking the group names).
+In order to make your forms better organized and viewable you can group the form fields into groups and collapsed them by default (e.g. not required fields could be hidden by default but can be accessed by clicking the group names).

 ```php
 public function ngRestAttributeGroups()